 Are you still feeling that emotion right now?

 If in your schools you are trying to improve the mental health and wellbeing of your school community by having the state of "happy" or "happiness" as your goal, ironically this is likely to become a stumbling block.
+For more on this topic, see Strategies to promote student wellbeing.
 This state is not and cannot be a permanent basis.
 You become habituated to what makes you happy and then would need more and more of it to remain in that state.
 Therefore trying to seek this out becomes burdensome.
 I am, though, not suggesting that positivity cannot be longer lasting.
 There is much research out there about the power of positivity.

 This view is very much backed up and supported by the group of psychologists working in the field of positive psychology.